-See the Supervisor Professional Development Program for more information.
+See Supervisor Professional Development Program for more on the program.

 This requirement aims to prepare trainees for a supervisory / educator role in the workplace and supports trainees' learning aligned with the 'team leadership' and 'supervision and teaching' learning goals.

 Register for a supervisor workshop.